thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 some filler statement
 secondFunction
 50
-/Users/Tyler/Desktop/tmp.js:22
+/Users/Roger/Desktop/tmp.js:22
 console.log(unknownVariable);
             ^

 ReferenceError: unknownVariable is not defined
 ```

 We were able to call `myFirstFunction` before it's function definition, but `mySecondFunction` was undefined at the same moment.
 If we tried to call `mySecondFucntion` instead of using `console.log` it would throw an error.

 Not only that, but we were allowed to reference `myFirstVariable` before it's definition and it's value was undefined.
 The log statement after it's creation printed `50`!
 Finally, the `unknownVariable` threw an error even though `myFirstVariable` did not do the same thing prior to it's creation.

 This is because of "Hoisting".
 When JavaScript enters a new scope, it preprocesses that scope in two stages.

 #### Function Hoisting

 First, function declarations are hoisted to the very top of the file.
 Function declarations are any statement that starts with the keyword function. `function myFirstFunction(){}` is such a declaration, but `var mySecondFunction = function(){}` is __not__.
 The second statement starts with the keyword `var`.
 When functions declarations are hoisted, their definition is __also__ hoisted.
-This is in contrast to the second phrase of hoisting.
+This is in contrast to the second phase of hoisting.

 #### Variable Hoisting

 After all the function declarations are hoisted, the variable __declaration__ but not definition is hoisted.
 This means that any statement starting with the keyword `var` is at least partially hoisted.
-For example the statement `var myVariable;` is hoisted in it's entierty, but the statement `var myVaraible = 50` is shortened to `var myVariable;` then hoisted.
+For example the statement `var myVariable;` is hoisted in it's entirety, but the statement `var myVariable = 50` is shortened to `var myVariable;` then hoisted.
 The value assignment statement changes to `myVariable = 50` and stays where it is.
 Lets look at the previous code __after__ hoisting has happened:

 ```
 // HOISTING SECTION ONE: Function Declarations pulled all the way up